 - Green in marketing.
 Green has become the most powerful signifier colour for health and environmental causes that the colour is virtually inextricable from that meaning now.
 Phrases like “go green” “green building” “green economy” etc have made green into a symbolic colour that heavily influences shopping decisions among certain consumers.

-In the natural world, colors indicate the presence of complex chemical compounds, which we instinctively understand and respond to.
-Plants and animals use color to communicate, and humans, in turn, use color to communicate with each other.
-Never underestimate the power of color.
+In the natural world, colours indicate the presence of complex chemical compounds, which we instinctively understand and respond to.
+Plants and animals use colour to communicate, and humans, in turn, use colour to communicate with each other.
+Never underestimate the power of colour.
+Do you need more colour in your science and technical teams?
+Contact Grapefrute today.